bnwaweru/RNASeq-Analysis/M-Jules/M-Jules-RNASeq-Analysis-Pipeline.md

 </table>

-First thing we notice is that the total number of reads is way lower thamn what we have for our files.
+First thing we notice is that the total number of reads is way lower than what we have for our files.
 With the previous pipeline, the reads files were first *de-deduplicated* and then *normalised* before the mapping step.
 This is probably why such a huge number of reads were lost before even going to the mapping step.